Chemical Health Specialists

-Barbara is that Administrative Assistant at our Stillwater location.
+Barbara is the Senior Administrative Assistant at our Stillwater location.
 She holds a B.A. in Social Welfare with a Specialization Certificate in Criminal Justice Studies.
 Barbara has 25 years of experience in fund development, database management and other administrative duties.
-She

 “I am passionate about YSB’s mission for helping kids deal with life.
 It’s about helping them make better decisions, learning strategies to make positive changes, and learning how to deal with life’s ups and downs.
 Helping them realize their best potential for their lives is what it’s all about.”

 Visit our Videos and Webinars to learn more about Barb!